Paying for benefits

 Please make your check payable to Health Care Authority and send it to:

 Note: HCA collects premiums for the full month, and will not prorate them for any reason, including when a member dies before the end of the month.
 You may not have a gap in coverage so your first payment for premiums will be retroactive to the first of the month after your other coverage ends.

-If you have a Voluntary Employees’ Beneficiary Association Medical Expense Plan (VEBA MEP) account, you can set up automatic reimbursement of your qualified insurance premiums.
-The VEBA MEP does not pay your monthly premiums directly to the PEBB Program.
+Yes, if you have a VEBA account (health reimbursement arrangement), you can set up automatic reimbursement of your qualified insurance premiums.
+Visit your VEBA plan’s web site or contact its customer care center for instructions.
+Your VEBA plan will not pay your monthly premiums directly to the PEBB Program.

-Only the following types of expenses can be reimbursed from your VEBA MEP account while coverage is limited:
+Only the following types of expenses can be reimbursed from your VEBA account while your coverage is limited:

 You must pay the premiums and any applicable surcharges for your PEBB coverage when due.
 The monthly premium will be considered unpaid if there is one of the following occurs: